Community Structure Recovery and Interaction Probability Estimation for Gossip Opinion Dynamics: Model analysis

 \begin{rem} In Assumption \ref{asmp_community} (i.1), the order of agents is sorted for convenience, but we do not know which group each agent belongs to, before community {recovery}.
 It is necessary to assume $w_s\not= w_d$.
 Otherwise, $W$ has no block structure.
 Regular agents are assumed to start from $\mathcal{S}$, which is reasonable and intuitively means that regular states lie between the extreme stubborn states. \end{rem}

-Before studying model behavior, we explicitly write the block structures of $\bar{A} := \mathbb{E}\{A(t)\}$ and $\bar{B} := \mathbb{E}\{B(t)\}$ in the following proposition, which says that the block structure of $W$ results in similar update rules for agents in the same community.
+Before studying model behavior, we explicitly write the block structures of $\bar{A} := \mathbb{E}\{A(t)\}$ and $\bar{B} := \mathbb{E}\{B(t)\}$ in the following proposition, which says that the block structure of $W$ results in similar agent updates in the same community.

 \begin{prop} Suppose Assumption \ref{asmp_community} holds.
 Then $\bar{A}$ and $\bar{B}$ have block structures given in~\eqref{eq_barA}. \end{prop}

 \begin{pf} For $i < j$, $i, j \in \mathcal{V}_{r}$, $R(t) = R^{ij} = I - (1-q) (\textbf{e}_i - \textbf{e}_j)(\textbf{e}_i - \textbf{e}_j)^T$ with probability $w_{ij}$, so $\bar{r}_{ij} = (1-q) w_{ij}$, where $\bar{r}_{ij}$ (resp. $w_{ij}$) is the $(i,j)$-th entry of $\bar{R}$ (resp. $W$).
 If~$i$ and~$j$ are in the same community, then $w_{ij} = w_s$.
 Otherwise, $w_{ij} = w_d$.
 The values of other off-diagonal entries of $\bar{R}$ can be obtained by following the same argument and the definition of $R^{ij}$.
 For the diagonal entries of $\bar{R}$, note that $R(t)$ is row stochastic a.s., so $\bar{r}_{ii} = 1 - \sum_{j\not= i} \bar{r}_{ij}$.
 By comparing $R(t)$ with $A(t)$ and $B(t)$ in the gossip model, we can obtain~\eqref{eq_barA}. $\Box$ \end{pf}